 Gaslighting is a form of narcissist abuse distinct from widespread use of words to attack and hurt another as a result of frustration and conflict.
 It is perhaps the most insidious tactic of manipulation because of it’s intent to disturb the sense of self and agency, safety and reality of another, to make it easier to interfere and control their thought and communication patterns.

 This overarching goal of gaslighting to intentionally disrupt any attempt of victims to have a voice in their relationships, ultimately, to traumatize another into participating in their own abuse and exploitation is what makes it insidious.
 What could be more inhumane?

 Not surprisingly, its methodical use is linked to persons that meet the criteria for narcissistic and antisocial personality disorders (NPD and APD, respectively).
 A key identifying characteristic of APDs and NPDs is that, in varying degrees on the spectrum, they not only feel no remorse for the the emotional and relational trauma they orchestrate, but also derive pleasure from conning and subverting other’s will to exploit them for own gain, as part of displaying what they deem is “proof” of one’s superiority.

 The effects of gaslighting can be traumatizing, and should be taken seriously.
 Some researchers have identified a cluster of PTSD-type symptoms that result from abusive relationships, proposing its inclusion in the next edition of the DSM, some labeling this narcissistic abuse syndrome.

 A pathological use of gaslighting has at least 7 goals in mind, as follows:

-1. To make another feel their wants, needs, dreams, wishes, etc., are irrelevant or invisible.
+1. To make a partner feel undeserving and thus their wants, needs, dreams, wishes, etc., as irrelevant or invisible.